uktrade/data-hub-api/changelog/interaction/add-trade-agreements.feature.md

-Its now possible to view new trade agreements
+Its now possible to view Free Trade Agreement: Switzerland and UK-Lebanon Association Agreement